ad-freiburg/qlever/docs/quickstart.md

 Create and go to a directory of your choice, and download or copy an N-Triples for Turtle file of your choice there.
 If the file is compressed (as large files usually are), there is no need to decompress it.
 If there are multiple files, there is no need to concatenate them.
-All this will become clear in the next step.
-As an example, let us copy the example file `olympics.ttl.xz` from the from your local copy of the Qlever repository.
+This will become clear in the next section.
+As an example, let us copy the example file `olympics.nt.xz` from your local copy of the Qlever repository.

         mkdir -p $QLEVER_HOME/qlever-indices/olympics
         cd $QLEVER_HOME/qlever-indices/olympics